Freedom of Information

 Requests for information

 Members of the public have a right to request access to information held by public authorities.
-While the Sponsor Body and the Delivery Authority are separate public authorities, they have agreed to handle requests for access to information on a Programme-wide basis.
 This includes requests under the Freedom of Information Act 2000 and Environmental Information Regulations 2004.

-If information is not already available under the Publication Scheme, information access requests can be made to the Programme in writing, detailing the information you require and giving an address (which can include an email address) for the response.
+If information is not already available under the Publication Scheme, information access requests can be made to the Restoration and Renewal Delivery Authority in writing, detailing the information you require and giving an address (which can include an email address) for the response.
 If you cannot make your request in writing because of a disability, then we can help facilitate your request over the phone.